jayhoneylee527/jayhoneylee527.github.io/README.md

 ### [Youtube Sentiment on Korean By-election Scraping](https://github.com/jayhoneylee527/Seoul-Mayor-By-Election-Sentiment-Analysis) ###

 April 7th, 2021 was the day of by-election in South Korea.
-Most notably, it was the day that citizens of Seoul voted for the new mayor of Seoul - in a passage to the presidential election of 2022, for both parties, Democratic and People's party (conservative), the importance of this particular election could not compare to any of the previous ones.
+Most notably, it was the day that citizens of Seoul voted for the new mayor of Seoul - in a passage to the presidential election of 2022, for both parties, Democratic and People's party (conservative), the importance of this particular election could not compare to that of any of the previous ones.

-The notable aspect of this year's elections was the prevalence of political opinions & voices on the internet - even the campaigns were allocating big chunk of their resources on social media.
+This year in particular, the public saw the prevalence of political opinions & voices on the internet more than ever - even the campaigns were allocating big chunk of their resources to promote their agenda on social media.
 To measure general public's sentiment to the candidates, I decided to scrape data from YouTube, to observe basic statistics of hundreds of videos uploaded regarding two most prominent candidates.
 By analyzing the views, likes/dislikes ratio I attempted to visualize and compare the degree of interests (both positive and negatie).

 # Streamlit Application
 ###  [FIFA22 Player DB](https://github.com/jayhoneylee527/FIFA22-PlayerDB) ###